linuxfreak003/ocamandel/README.md

 # mandelbrot
-A mandelbrot picture generator written in OCaml
+A mandelbrot picture generator written in OCaml :camel